 - Working with the Laboratory Mice and/or Working with the Laboratory Rat (complete the module(s) applicable to you lab’s research – consult your faculty sponsor)

 Description: UT Dallas is committed to providing a safe and productive work environment for all employees, students, and volunteers in order to remain in compliance with its Federal Assurances.
 As such, IACUC policy requires that individuals working with animals receive a Tetanus immunization.
-If you have already received a Tetanus immunization, please submit the record to the Office of Research Integrity and Outreach (ORIO).
 The immunization must not be older than 10 years, or you will have to be re-immunized.
-A tetanus immunization can be obtained from UTD Health Services.
+If you have already received a Tetanus immunization, you will be asked to provide a record of the immunization.

-In addition, all animal researchers are required to complete a Medical Health Questionnaire for review by the Student Health Center Medical Director, as it relates to working with/near laboratory animals.
-This is to assess the working conditions the researchers will be exposed to and determine if any additional procedures or practices will be necessary to protect the health and safety of the individual.
+Immunization records will be reviewed during initial enrollment in the Occupational Health Program.
+UT Dallas partners with UT Southwestern Medical Center (UTSW) as our Occupational Health provider.
+Prior to obtaining access to the Vivarium, all individuals are required to enroll in the UT Dallas-UTSW Occupational Health Program.
+Upon enrollment in the program, individuals will complete a Health History Questionnaire (HHQ) for review by the UTSW Occupational Health Nurse relative to working with/near laboratory animals.
+UTSW will assess the working conditions that personnel will be exposed to, and determine if any additional procedures or practices are recommended to protect the health and safety of the individual.

 Step 4: Orientation (By Appointment Only)